Armenia shells Azerbaijani positions in Nakhchivan

 By Azernews

-On August 9, from 0010 to 0050, units of the Armenian armed forces fired at the Azerbaijani army positions in the direction of Sadarak region's Heydarabad settlement from Vedi region's Arazdeyen settlement.
-They periodically used small arms, the report added.
+On August 10, in the daytime, units of the Armenian armed forces fired at the Azerbaijani army positions in the direction of Heydarabad settlement of Nakhchivan's Sadarak region from Vedi region's Arazdeyen settlement.
+They periodically used various calibre weapons, the report added.

 The ministry ruled out any casualties among the Azerbaijani army personnel.
 It added that the opposing side was silenced by retaliatory fire.